THEIR BIOGRAPHY IS NOW AVAILABLE, as an eBook for the Kindle, Nook, and other tablets.

 Left — One side of the 1955 version of Everglades Wonder Gardens brochure.
 On the left of the image, Lucille Piper is holding a river otter she hand-raised.
 The adjoining photo is of the two Florida panther siblings which later became breeding studs.
 The two right panels show Lester and Lucille with their Florida white-tailed deer (not Key deer as implied) as well as photos of the flamingos, otters, and alligators.

-It's suggested you read the blue text above each of our other video players first.
+It's suggested you read the blue text above each of our video players first.
 This will give the videos time to load for some Internet connections, and you'll better understand the content of the clip before starting it.
 By right clicking any of the videos on this site you have the option to enlarge the screen, but you will lose picture quality.
 Be sure and turn up your sound.

 Bill Piper at Everglades Reptile Gardens — 1946